MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcpopupmenu-class.md

 ### <a name="return-value"></a>Valore restituito

-TRUE se il menu di scelta rapida è in modalità di inattività. in caso contrario, FALSE.
+TRUE se il menu di scelta rapida è in modalità inattiva; in caso contrario, FALSE.

 ### <a name="remarks"></a>Note

-Per impostazione predefinita, un menu a comparsa è in modalità di inattività se l'animazione di visualizzazione è stata completata e l'utente non viene effettuato uno scorrimento nel menu a comparsa.
+Per impostazione predefinita, un menu a comparsa è in modalità inattiva se l'animazione di visualizzazione è completa e l'utente non scorre il menu a comparsa.

 ##  <a name="ismenusound"></a>  CMFCPopupMenu::IsMenuSound